 This is an introductory course to choral music, stressing fundamentals of choral singing, music reading, interval recognition, correct vocal techniques, focusing on two and three-part singing and stage presence.
-Concert attendance is required.
-This ensemble meets 3^a period and is open to any Columbian student singing in the soprano or alto range.
-This is a co-curricular class.
+This is a co-curricular class and concert attendance is required.